Character functions: CONCAT, SUBSTR, LENGTH, INSTR

 CONCAT or ||

-The concatenation function has different syntax in different software.
+The concatenation function uses different syntax for different programming languages and software.
 For Oracle, you have two choices:

 Use two vertical bars (||) to connect the two columns you wish to combine.
 This is by far the most commonly used variation and you can easily concatenate three columns (or expressions or literal values) together by repeating the vertical bars.

 Use the CONCAT(a,b) function.
-This function concatenates the first column with the second.
+This function concatenates the first column with the second column.
 To add a third column, you must add another CONCAT(a,b) around the first one.

 Here is an example (using the course project) of the first, most commonly used, form of concatenation: